What is MTR & How to Use to Troubleshoot & Test your Connections

 As you can see from the output above, MTR combines ping (RTT and packet loss) with traceroute (devices in the path between sender and receiver).
 Using this information, you can determine the following on your network:

-- Connectivity to destination device: If the MTR successfully gets to the destination, then you know there is connectivity between source and destination.
+• Connectivity to destination device If the MTR successfully gets to the destination, then you know there is connectivity between source and destination.
 However, if it is unable to reach the destination, it does NOT mean there is no connectivity – there could be something in the path blocking traceroute.
 We will talk about other options around this later.

-- Packet loss: The packet loss column tells you about the quality of the link between source and destination – too many packet losses and you may need to troubleshoot further.
-Sometimes, packet loss along the path between source and destination is common as some devices may be rate limiting (or filtering) packets used by ping/traceroute/mtr.
+• Packet loss The packet loss column tells you about the quality of the link between source and destination – too many packet losses and you may need to troubleshoot further.
+Sometimes, packet loss along the path between source and destination is common as some devices may be rate-limiting (or filtering) packets used by ping/traceroute/mtr.

-- Round-Trip Time: If it’s taking too long for packets to go from source to destination, there may be something wrong with the quality of your link.
+• Round-Trip Time If it’s taking too long for packets to go from source to destination, there may be something wrong with the quality of your link.
 It could also be that the distance between source and destination is quite large.
-For example, between device 6 (41.221.166.25) and 7 (197.149.150.169), there is a big jump in the RTT.Upon research, I see that those IP addresses are in two different countries (Nigeria and Angola), which is why the RTT is that large, as packets are travelling far.
+For example, between device 6 (41.221.166.25) and 7 (197.149.150.169), there is a big jump in the RTT.
+Upon research, I see that those IP addresses are in two different countries (Nigeria and Angola), which is why the RTT is that large, as packets are traveling far.

 Related Post: How To Test For Packet Loss On Windows